oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/1-deploying-verrazzano-on-oke.md

 ### Checking in on the Kubernetes cluster with Rancher

-What if we want to peek at the Kubernetes cluster itself?
+What if we want a peek at the Kubernetes cluster itself?
 Again, Verrazzano has your back.

-1. From the Verrazzano console, locate the link to Rancher and select it.
+1. From the Verrazzano console, locate the link to **Rancher** and select it.

    **username:**
    : The default username is: `admin`